 10. Product Management Program by Berkeley Executive Education

 Duration: 5 days

-Level: Experienced product engineers and product managers.
+Level: Experienced product engineers and product managers

-The program will help you boost your team’s performance, understand the customer environment, mobilize your organization, and help you design better customer experiences.
+The program will help boost your team’s performance, understand the customer environment, mobilize your organization, and help you design better customer experiences.

-By the time you’re done, you’ll be able to create pricing systems and tools and will be able to optimize product-line profitability.
+When you finish, you’ll be able to create pricing systems and tools and will be able to optimize product-line profitability.
 You will also gain insights into driving product decisions and how you can manage your team while improving your management capabilities.

 Typically, beginner courses tend to be cheap, but as you move further into your product management career and start to specialize in it, the courses get more expensive.